14all-agency/shopify-llms-txt-directory/https-theworldofnerds-com.md

   Updated: 2025-11-07T12:13:54Z
   Total Products: 17
 - [ALL ANIME MERCHANDISE](https://theworldofnerds.com/collections/all-anime-merchandise)
-  Updated: 2025-12-02T12:19:12Z
+  Updated: 2025-12-04T12:14:49Z
   Total Products: 487
 - [MATCHBOX](https://theworldofnerds.com/collections/matchbox)
   Updated: 2025-11-08T11:29:07Z
   Total Products: 19
-- [Anime Bundles](https://theworldofnerds.com/collections/anime-bundles): Immerse yourself in your favorite worlds with our Anime Bundle Collection, curated for dedicated fans and collectors alike.
+- [Bundle Offers](https://theworldofnerds.com/collections/anime-bundles): Immerse yourself in your favorite worlds with our Bundle Collection, curated for dedicated fans and collectors alike.
 Each bundle includes a unique mix of high-quality items inspired by popular anime series—featuring figures, accessories, artwork, and limited-edition collectibles.
 Whether you’re expanding your collection or looking for the perfect gift for an anime lover, this bundle delivers excitement, variety, and unbeatable value.
 Crafted with attention to detail and designed to showcase your fandom, the Anime Bundle Collection offers a fun unboxing experience and a great way to discover new favorites.
 Treat yourself—or someone special—to a surprise selection of anime treasures!
-  Updated: 2025-12-02T12:30:16Z
+  Updated: 2025-12-04T06:36:46Z
   Total Products: 29

 ## Store Pages